Putting the Soul

 The "passions" that Aquinas frequently refers to, are only neutral as concepts in and of themselves (not morally qualifiable) when they are referring to the movements of the senses and other physical feelings that are biological instincts in all animals both brute animals and human beings.
 Because they (the "passions") "cause a transformation of the normal condition of the body and its organs which often appears externally", according to Aquinas' definition.
 In brute animals of all ages there is nothing more and they remain neutral.
 These "passions" are also neutral in human infants, toddlers (1-3.9 yrs old), and those with severe enough birth defects of brain damage, such as particular types of brain tumors one is born with or chromosomal disorders, which put limitations on and hinder one's psychological (intellect and free will) level of functioning.
 (As Aquinas state, the lessor (body & brain) can hinder the greater (soul: intellect & free will).
 Hinder means to prevent; not to change.

 All other humans who have begun in any degree or way to use their God given (at conception) intellect and free will powers of their immaterial Soul, which begin at least around the age of 4 years old, we are responsible, to some degree (and fully responsible by age 7), for checking and regulating in discernment directly with The Divine, all of our "passions" of biological movements of the senses, physical feelings, and biological instincts.
+We human beings, capable of using our intellect and free will powers of our soul, are responsible for choosing to not act like brute animals who are below our nature.

 Our psychological emotions and feelings are automatically morally qualifiable as they are caused by our freely chosen intellectual acts of our immaterial Soul; specifically our: attractions, likes, dislikes, wants/desires, expectations, beliefs, and thoughts.
 These are called "intentions".